jankazil/isd-lite-data/README.md

     - station coordinates
     - station elevation
     - period with observations
-  - Loading station observations from ISDLite data files into an xarray dataset
+  - Loading station observations from ISDLite data files
   - Saving station observations and station metadata as a netCDF file
   - Reading station observations and station metadata from a netCDF file